theday79/cbctrecon/README.md

 http://dx.doi.org/10.1118/1.4923179

-For the moment Windows 64bit is supported. *Linux (Arch/Manjaro) support is under development*
+For the moment Windows 64bit is supported. *Linux (Arch/Manjaro) support is under development* MacOS build support has just been added (CUDA not testet)

 In order to compile the software, you must have installed the following prerequisites and a C++ compiler compatible with your version of CUDA.